 At least 20 YEARS of age at the time of application and 21 YEARS of age at the time of appointment to the Academy.

 Graduation from a U.S. high school, G.E.D. or equivalent from a U.S. institution, or a California High School Proficiency Examination (CHSPE) certificate is required, or possession of a college degree (Associate of Arts or higher) from an accredited college or university.

-United States citizenship or a permanent resident who is eligible for and has applied for citizenship at the time of application.
+United States citizenship or a permanent legal resident who is eligible for and has applied for citizenship at the time of application.

 As a minimum requirement, a thorough background investigation must be conducted prior to a candidate’s appointment or training as a Correctional Peace Officer.
-Additionally, must have no felony convictions and eligible to own/posses a firearm.
+Additionally, must have no felony convictions and eligible to own/possess a firearm.

 Before You Apply

 Please review all of this information before you make a decision to apply.
 We want to ensure all candidates are well informed of some key factors including how long the process may take and knowing how personal behavior or choices you have made up to this point in your life or in the future may impact whether or not you are eligible to become a peace officer.
 Please read the minimum qualifications to determine if you qualify for the position(s) you are interested in applying.

 A peace officer career with CDCR can be an exciting and rewarding experience.
 Before considering a career as a peace officer, potential applicants should examine his or her personal choices and decisions that have impacted their life including driving record, legal issues, recreational choices, and personal relationships.
 Peace officers must be held to a higher standard.